Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

     LOG10_TIME_INTERPOLATION (optional)

-      If :ref:`EXPANDED_DATASET<waste-form-general-criticality-mechanism-inventory-expanded>` is being used, this option allows for REAL_TIME interpolation of the lookup table to be based on the logarithm (base-10) of those values.
+      If :ref:`EXPANDED_DATASET<waste-form-general-criticality-mechanism-inventory-expanded>` is being used, this option allows for REAL_TIME interpolation of the lookup table to be based on the logarithm (base 10) of those values.
 For instances of :math:`t=0\,[s]` in the lookup table, a substitute value of :math:`t=10^{-24}\,[s]` is used, which may introduce bias depending on the choice of time steps in the simulation and the degree of time fidelity in the table.
-This option is recommended only if the simulation extends multiple decades of time and if the time fidelity of the table is relatively limited.
+This option is recommended only if the simulation extends across multiple decades of time and if the time fidelity of the table is relatively limited.

  ::